 What we will do

-- Follow our advice and in most cases Cambridgeshire County Council and ourselves will not pursue an immediate order for the eviction of small groups
+As long as the guidance above is followed, in most cases both we Cambridgeshire County Council will not pursue an immediate order for the eviction of small groups.

-When you leave you must leave the land you were on as you found it.
+When you leave, you must leave the land you were on as you found it.
 Bag up any rubbish and leave it so it can be collected easily.
-It must not be reoccupied within three months.
+Afterwards, the area must not be reoccupied within three months.

 If you want advice on any health issues, you should be able to see any local GP or dentist, even if you are not registered.